 The Tuition and Fees Deduction has a long history of being discontinued, restarted, and modified.
 It most recently expired at the end of 2020.
-As of June 2021, it is suspended.
+As of February 2022, it is still suspended.
 However, there is a good chance that it will be reinstated in the next few years.
 Importantly, when it is in effect, taxpayers can apply it retroactively to past years’ taxes.
 So, if this is the best fit for you, you can utilize it on taxes as far back as 2017.

 The deduction commonly goes through modifications when it is reinstated.
 As a result, it may not look the same when and if it is reissued.
 But in order to give you a picture how the deduction works, here are the details from its last iteration:

 Anyone who paid educational expenses with a MAGI below $65,000 qualified in 2020.